julenbhy/WASM-Argument-Passing-Benchmark/README.md

 ### 2. Export Memory

 In this method, the WASM module exports a memory space that the embedder can interact with directly.
 The module also provides a function to allocate a buffer within this memory.
-The embedder writes input data into this buffer before invoking the module's main function, which then reads and processes the data from the pre-allocated memory space.
+The embedder writes input data into this buffer before invoking the module's _start function, which then reads and processes the data from the pre-allocated memory space.

 #### Pros:
 - More efficient for passing binary or structured data.